Racial Covenant Modification

 Map In Progress: Subdivisions in San Anselmo Where Racially Restrictive Covenants Have Been Located (to date)

-- Red = Racially restrictive covenant found for site or for at least one lot in the subdivision.
+- Green = Racially restrictive covenant found for site or for at least one lot in the subdivision.
 Click on an area to read an example restriction.

-- Green = No racially restrictive covenants found on one or more title reports for the site or subdivision, but there may still be a possibility of a racially restrictive covenant on a deed or title report that was not examined.
+- Blue = No racially restrictive covenants found on one or more title reports for the site or subdivision, but there may still be a possibility of a racially restrictive covenant on a deed or title report that was not examined.
+We have picked blue to represent these areas since the infamous redlining maps from the Home Owners' Loan Corporation would have likely identified these areas as blue for "still desirable," and not red.

 Segregated by Design video